 2. A place where the team socialises

 ShuttleCloud culture acknowledges the importance of social interactions and the spaces around the office encourage them.
 Do you remember how I mentioned the “ever changing” aspect of this office?
 Here is where it plays an important role.
-When we’re not holding meetups in the event area, it doubles as a ping-pong arena or a home cinema.
+When we’re not holding meetups in the event area, it doubles as meeting space or an improvised cinema.

 3. Embrace your inner child

 In our society, work and play are treated as mutually exclusive.
-Moreover, play is considered an activity reserved for children.
+And sometimes, playing is considered an activity reserved for children.
 But does it have to be that way?
-We don’t believe so at ShuttleCloud.
+We don’t believe so.

 Our society usually misses the benefits of play—research shows that it nourishes trust and stimulates creativity.
 If this is a little too hocus-pocus for your liking, I’m sure you can agree that playfulness makes happier employees, and that is good for business.
 So don’t leave your fun side at the door when you come to the office; you may surprise yourself and see that everybody is ready to tag along.

 I’m no interior designer, so everything I am going to say below is based on observation and the experiences we have here at ShuttleCloud.
 If I was to design an office, I wouldn’t hesitate to include:

 - Open-plan is a good idea as long as you have other areas for more quiet work.
 Be in tune with your coworkers’ moods and needs.
 If someone needs quiet time, quiet time it is.

 - Different zones that employees can move between and use freely boost concentration and help people not to feel restless in their seats.

 - Areas where people can gather, work, and share ideas.